Real moduli space of stable rational curves revised: Moduli space of stable rational curves and Cactus groups

 \subsection{Overview of results (without operads)}

 In this paper we use a lot the language of operads while formulating and proving the results.
-However, we decided to state the outline of the applications of our results to the Pure Cacti groups and the associated Lie algebras that does not involve so far the word operad.
-We prove the following results for all $n$ \begin{enumerate} \item The Lie algebras $\qL_n^{\QQ}$ are Koszul (Theorem~\ref{thm::HICG}); \item The morphisms $\xi_n^{\QQ}:\qL_n^{\QQ}\to \tkd(n)^{\QQ}$ and $\tilde{\xi}_n^{\QQ}: \LCacti_n^{\QQ} \rightarrow \tkd(n)^{\QQ}$ are embeddings of Lie algebras (Theorem~\ref{thm::HICG} and Corollary~\ref{cor::Lcacti::tkd} respectively); \item $\MonR{n}$ is a rational $K(\pi,1)$ space (Corollary~\ref{cor::Mon::Kp1}) meaning that its $\QQ$-completion does not have higher homotopy groups; \item The spaces $\MonR{n}$ are not formal for all $n\geq 6$ as shown in~\cite{Etingof_Rains} (Proposition~3.13).
+However, we decided to state the outline of the applications of our results to the \emph{pure cactus groups} and the associated Lie algebras that does not involve so far the word operad.
+We prove the following for all $n\geq 3$: \begin{enumerate} \item The Lie algebras $\qL_n^{\QQ}$ are Koszul (Theorem~\ref{thm::HICG}); \item The morphisms $\xi_n^{\QQ}:\qL_n^{\QQ}\to \tkd(n)^{\QQ}$ and $\tilde{\xi}_n^{\QQ}: \LCacti_n^{\QQ} \rightarrow \tkd(n)^{\QQ}$ are embeddings of Lie algebras (Theorem~\ref{thm::todd::t::emb} and Corollary~\ref{cor::Lcacti::tkd} respectively); \item $\MonR{n}$ is a rational $K(\pi,1)$ space (Corollary~\ref{cor::Mon::Kp1}) meaning that its $\QQ$-completion does not have higher homotopy groups; \item The spaces $\MonR{n}$ are not formal for all $n\geq 6$ as shown in~\cite{Etingof_Rains} (Proposition~3.13).
 This means, in particular, that

-We found a huge but purely combinatorial dg-model of the space $\MonR{n}$ given by certain graphs and highly nontrivial differential (Theorem~\ref{thm::Mos::Model}). \end{enumerate} As it is mentioned in Section~3 of~\cite{Etingof_Rains} these results imply in addition the following conclusions (that were stated as conjectures in~\cite{Etingof_Rains}): \begin{corollary} \begin{enumerate} \item The kernel of the projection $\pi_n:\qL_{n}^{\QQ}\to \qL_{n-1}^{\QQ}$ is a free Lie algebra on infinitely many generators; \item $\qL_n^{\ZZ}$ and its universal enveloping algebra $U(\qL_n^{\ZZ})$ may have only $2$-torsion. \item $\psi_n:\qL_n^{\ZZ[\frac{1}{2}]}\to \Lcs_n^{\ZZ[\frac{1}{2}]}$ is an isomorphism.
+We found a huge but purely combinatorial dg-model of the space $\MonR{n+1}$ given by certain graphs and highly nontrivial differential (Theorem~\ref{thm::Mos::Model}). \end{enumerate} As it is mentioned in Section~3 of~\cite{Etingof_Rains} these results imply in addition the following conclusions (that were stated as conjectures in~\cite{Etingof_Rains}): \begin{corollary} \begin{enumerate} \item The kernel of the projection $\pi_n:\qL_{n}^{\QQ}\to \qL_{n-1}^{\QQ}$ is a free Lie algebra (on infinitely many generators); \item $\qL_n^{\ZZ[\frac{1}{2}]}$ and its universal enveloping algebra $U(\qL_n^{\ZZ[\frac{1}{2}]})$ are free $\ZZ[\frac{1}{2}]$-modules; (Note that Conjecture 3.3 of~\cite{Etingof_Rains} is asking whether $\qL_n^{\ZZ}$ is a free $\ZZ$-module.) \item The map $\psi_n:\qL_n^{\ZZ[\frac{1}{2}]}\to \Lcs_n^{\ZZ[\frac{1}{2}]}$ is an isomorphism.
 Thus, the only torsion of the lower central series completion $\Lcs_n'$ of $\PCacti_n$ is the $2$-torsion. \end{enumerate} \end{corollary} \begin{proof} We have the following diagram of maps of Lie algebras defined over the integers: